yosh1/amazon-automation/README.md

 # Amazon Automation

-Script to make an automatic purchase on Amazon.com
+Script to make an automatic purchase (PS5) on Amazon.com

+forked from yosh1/amazon-automation.

+Use at your own risk

 ---